mschlech/SoundCloudWallpaper/README.md

 ## Limitation
  * tracks being private cannot be invoked and passed to a subsequent intent ( browser or app invocation which has a different user ) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
+ * a limitation of 8 tracks to be kept in memory.

 ### LiveWallpaper